 IFFIm funding accelerates the availability and increases the predictability of funds for immunisation, vaccine procurement and health systems strengthening ("HSS") programmes.
 Gavi uses funds raised by IFFIm to reduce the number of worldwide vaccine-preventable deaths and illnesses.
 Gavi achieves this by funding the purchase and delivery of vaccines and strengthening health systems in many lower-income countries in the world.
 Gavi also leveraged these resources to address the COVID-19 pandemic.
-In 2023, countries became eligible for Gavi support if their average Gross National Income ("GNI") per capita was less than or equal to US\$ 1,730 over the previous three years.
-In 2024, the eligibility threshold based on average GNI per capita over the previous three years is set at US\$ 1,810.
+In 2024, countries became eligible for Gavi support if their most recent Gross National Income ("GNI") per capita was less than or equal to US\$ 1,810.
+In 2025, the eligibility threshold based on a country's most recent GNI per capita is set at US\$ 1,820.